elnappo/dotfiles/README.md

 ## Install (for you)
 * Fork this repository
-* Some interesting variables for the ansible playbook are set in `dotfiles/ansible/vars.yml`
 * Edit at least the following files (better take a look at all files):

 ```